 About Our Oral History Program

 What we don’t record, we lose.
-Oral history is a vital tool in recording and preserving the diverse experiences of US servicewomen.
-The Women’s Memorial Foundation Oral History Program promotes research and understanding of all aspects of the history and culture of all women who have served in defense of our nation–through their own words.
+Oral history is a vital tool in recording and preserving the diverse experiences of US servicewomen in their own voices.
+The Women’s Memorial Foundation Oral History Program promotes research and understanding of all aspects of the history and culture of the women who have served in defense of our nation.
 The Oral History Program collection is actively utilized as a primary resource by researchers, authors, scholars, artists, filmmakers and the press.
 Veterans organizations and groups are pitching in to preserve military women's stories through oral history projects.

 You can read excerpts from some of transcripts in our collection in our Oral History Highlight and Oral History Archive, get tips on how to conduct an oral history, or check out our online inventory (coming soon) to view our ever-growing list of several hundreds of servicewomen and veterans who have donated their stories.
 Just as our online inventory changes and grows over time, so does our “Highlight.”
 Every three months you will get a chance to view a new “Highlight,” featuring the story of one or more servicewomen or some of our oral history volunteers.
 We also have essential oral history resources right here at your fingertips, including consent forms, biographical data forms, a bibliography and useful links for oral history resources.